 RySG: Divergence - Two viewpoints: 1) Support for one or two rounds and then a continuous process (FCFS or regular windows), and 2) Scale of demand unknown, so too early to answer question.
 Suggests one round followed by undefined review period.
 Refers back to this response for Options 2.2.3.d.2 to 2.2.3.d.6, 2.2.3.e.1.

 ALAC - references General Comment

+NCSG - rounds now and going forward to allow the Communities opportunity to review and respond.

 2.2.3.d.2: Conduct two or three additional application “rounds” separated by predictable periods for the purpose of major “course corrections,” to determine the permanent process for the acceptance of new gTLDs in the future.
 For illustration purposes only, this could include commencing an application window in Q1 of Year 1, a second application window in Q1 of Year 2, and a final application window in Q1 of Year 3 followed by a lengthy gap to determine the permanent process moving forward after Year 3.